arteeh/pinetime-flasher/README.md

 # Pinetime Companion

 A GTK companion app for the Pinetime, for use on Pinephones and Linux desktops.
-My goal for this app is to replace
- for:

 ## Project goals